 Lavender plants require lots of bright light to thrive.
-Aim to provide plants with at least six hours of bright, direct sunlight daily.
-Suitable indoor locations for lavender plants include near a south-facing or west-facing window or under a grow light.
+I always aim to find a location that provides these plants with at least six hours of bright, direct sunlight daily.
+In my experience, the best indoor locations for lavender plants include near a south-facing or west-facing window.

 The Role Light Plays in Plant Health and Growth